 When you do so, you'll match columns with Quick Base fields as you do in any import.
 In this case, you MUST import the parent column into the reference field that links the details table to the parent table.
 Importing this data into the reference field will match up child records with existing parent records.

 Tip: If you're not sure which field is the reference field, you can find out by checking the Fields list in Quick Base.
 To do so, access the details table.
 Click SETTINGS in the Page bar.
 Click Fields to display the field list.
 Within the Info column, locate the field labeled reference.
 If the Info column does not appear in the field list, click the Advanced Options link, select Info, and click Save.

 Your two Quick Base tables are now populated and related to each other.

-If you have one or more other details tables that are related to the first master table, you can do additional imports, repeating Step Five for each one.
+If you have one or more other details tables that are related to the first parent table, you can do additional imports, repeating Step Five for each one.

-If you have additional tables to import that are details of your details table or if you have other more complex relationships, you'll need to do some more creative imports and exports following the basic process above, matching master and detail values using the VLOOKUP function in Excel.
+If you have additional tables to import that are details of your details table or if you have other more complex relationships, you'll need to do some more creative imports and exports following the basic process above, matching parent and child values using the VLOOKUP function in Excel.